-In spring 2019 a new section of the route called "was inaugurated"Salto delle Anguane" that it goes back up starting from the connecting ledge between the two vertical sections of the route.
+In spring 2019 a new section of the route called "was inaugurated"Salto delle Anguane" that it goes back up starting from the connecting ledge between the first two sections of the route.
 The new route is "Very Difficult".

 This route is more difficult than the previous two.
 The characteristic passage of the route is one mobile metal ladder without anchoring in the lower part.
 In some respects it resembles a climb in Aid Climbing and requires a significant effort of arms.
-Go up the ladder, the way continues with vertical characteristics similar to the challenging sections of the other sections of the via ferrata.
-Good use of the legs and arms is necessary since the rock in some points spreads.
-Once up the route, you reach the partially aided upper ledge from which you can take the descent from the right or left side.
+Go up the ladder, the way continues with vertical characteristics similar to the challenging sections of the other routes although harder.
+A good placement of feet and arms is needed given the overhanging character of the wall.
+Once climbed this new route, you will find a ledge where it is possibile to begin the descend on both directions.

 We advise you to wait to remove the helmet because we will pass under sections of the aided paths and, personal experience, it is easy to see discharges of stones.
 We continue downhill on path S10 until we reach the base of a masonry dam.
 We go down on the path S17 up to the bulletin board encountered in the approach (15 'from the end of the ferrata).
 A few meters downhill and back to the village, then to the car park (about 4h total).

 The equipment is in excellent condition.
 Sometimes brackets have been installed and changed in excess and this keeps the difficulty moderate despite the marked verticality of the climb.
 Beware of stones.
 Being a tangle of routes, the helmet is very obligatory since we can find hikers above us who cross sections with friable rock and possible discharges as indicated by the many signs.
 This situation can occur particularly along the aided ledge at the bottom and the return path S10.
 Attention to the new "Salto delle Anguane" route which is significantly more difficult than the other two routes.